nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/configuration-tips/locking-vs-permission-to-restrict-edit-access-to-a-document.md

 ## Locking the Document

 The locking feature is exposed in the user interface through a lock icon in the action bar of non-folderish documents.
 It restricts the edit permission to the user who locked the document.
 The document stays visible for other users.
-A lock can be removed either by the owner of the document or by a member of the `administrators` group.
+A lock can be removed either by the owner of the document or by a member of administrators groups.

 ### Pros